Allan Block retaining walls

 Contact a local engineer for assistance with this type of wall design.
 Allan Block offers unlimited design possibilities.
 The flexible Allan Block Collections allow you to design with patterns, flowing curves, straight walls, stairways and much more

-The natural feel of a patterned wall adds a beautiful dimension to your landscape.
+The natural feel of an Allan block classic patterned wall adds a beautiful dimension to your landscape.
 Both the AB Ashlar and AB Europa Collections can be used to create a variety of patterns.
 Patterns are typically repeated every two or three courses.
 Plan on taking a little extra time to build patterned walls, particularly when building one for the first time.

 Curved walls are simple to design and easy to build.
 The type block or combination of blocks you choose will determine the radius you can create.
 Terraced walls can be used to create more usable space and build raised gardens

 For projects that include terraced walls, the distance between the walls must be greater than two times the height of the lower wall.
 If the distance between the walls is less than this, or for all other terraced applications contact your local engineer for assistance.

 In -wall planters can be used to add color and break up long stretches of wall.

 Compaction under the wall sections that curve back into the hill is very important.